csci-362-fall-2018-01/Team-TBD/README.md

     - Oracle
 - Example Test file (testCase1.txt)
     - 1
-    - Checks if name has special characters and returns the name.
+    - Checks if name is valid and returns a string.
     - Blockly's core
     - safeName
     - 'fooBar'